therealchisco/cdmchat/messageAuthentication/intel.md

 # Message authentication with OpenSSL
-A quick summary of general OpenSSL commands we have found useful, a step by step guide to create a digital signature using RSA and useful links about using OpenSSL.
+A quick summary of general OpenSSL commands we have found useful, a step by step guide to create a [digital signature](https://en.wikipedia.org/wiki/Digital_signature) using RSA and interesting links.

-## General OpenSSL commands

-* ```openssl genrsa``` : generate RSA private key, and output key to stdout
-* ```openssl dgst -sha256 file``` : generate the SHA256 hash of the contents of `file`

-## Digital signature with RSA and SHA256
+## Digital signature with RSA and SHA-256
+The following text presents a step by step guide to create a digital signature of a file using an RSA key pair.
+The SHA-256 output of the file is being signed with the RSA private key.
+In this particular implementation a client is signing all messages it sends to a server, which then verifies its authenticity and integrity with the following method.

 ### Client side
 1. **Create a key pair** : ```openssl genpkey -out privkey.pem -algorithm rsa 2048```